 Open each photographer’s website and go by first impressions, this will give you an idea of what style you like the best.
 Choose your top 5 photographers and read more in-depth about their wedding day approach.
 Of course, there is more to just glancing at a website, you also probably asked yourself “How much should I spend on wedding photography?” or “What questions to ask a photographer?”.

-- Make sure you and your fiance are available, this is a mutual decision.
+Make sure you and your partner are available, this is a mutual decision.

-Okay, I have given you a lot of homework for wedding planning during the Coronavirus, let's get it done!
+Okay, I have given you a lot of homework, let's get it done!
 We are all in this together and we will get through it together.
 Stay healthy and safe.